St Dunstan's, Stepney: History

 The church is known as "The Mother Church of the East End" as the parish covered most of what would become inner East London, before population growth led to the creation of a large number of daughter parishes.
-This fission started in the fourteenth century or before.
-Some of the earliest other churches built in the parish were Whitechapel and Bow; the former became an independent parish at an early date, while the latter was long a chapel of ease.
+For this reason, the symbol of St Dunstan, his blacksmith tongs, are included in the London Borough of Tower Hamlets coat of arms.